zchyde/brooklinebooksmith.com/_posts/2016-04-05-what-carl-might-read.md

 ---

-I've been between book for about two weeks.
+I've been between books for about two weeks.
 I've quickly read a few graphic novels which I liked but not enough to convincingly recommend to a stranger.
 I've thumbed through a few mysteries; flipped through a short story collection all to no avail.
 I watched a bunch of stuff on Netflix and spent nearly a full day researching which leather recliner to buy.
 Oh and I had a blog post to finish.
 Under the influence of a flexible deadline I emptied my bookcases and culled a handful of books that I'd hoped would end this misery.
-I won't go into how these books were culled but lets just say that it may or may not have revolved around having my [cat](https://www.instagram.com/p/BCJ4AAwObWn/) sniff and then lay on each one.
+I won't go into how these books were culled but let's just say that it may or may not have revolved around having my [cat](https://www.instagram.com/p/BCJ4AAwObWn/) sniff and then lay on each one.
 Let's get started, shall we?
 {: .present-before-paste}

 First up: